Topics of focus include: Conflict Management, Connected Leadership, EffectiveDecision Making, Diversity and Inclusion, and Profile Elevation.

 Your organization can be one of the many that reports an average of 500% ROI.
-Here’s one example calculation.

 How Does Coaching Work?

 Extraordinary Leadership requires a collection of skills beyond business know-how.
-Morgan Mermagen will work with your Rising Leaders to uncover their unique challenges as a professional.
+Morgan Mermagen will work with your Rising Leaders to uncover their unique challenges as a professionals.
 These often include factors such as dealing with difficult team dynamics, closing new business, motivating your team to be fully engaged, and feeling a sense of purpose.
 Their personal goals will be broader than work success, and to develop the whole person, together we will address a range of topics to improve their professional performance.

 It is estimated that over 60% of Fortune 500 CEOs have their own Executive Coach.